What happened to the Pt Chev Theatre?

 Peter Roche acquired the space in 1996.
 Part of this contract (according to Auckland City Archives) was that he could not show films there for 25 years.
 Peter, along with a team of Theatre At Large volunteers, worked to restore the interior of the theatre which was in such a bad state there was concern that the building would be condemned.

 Peter has been utilizing the space since then, and still does.
 Due to the scale and nature of his neon work, the dark theatre space is perfect and there are few other spaces where he could create these works.
-His art can be seen at Gibbs Farm and he regularly posts new work on his Instagram account.
+He regularly posts new work on his Instagram account.

 Nowdays, the Pt Chev theatre performs a different function.
 But in some ways it never stopped performing.
 There are no seats, there is no screen.
 While it does not seem like it will show movies anytime soon, we will be celebrating the Ambassador Theatre’s 90 year birthday in April.
 It’s not going to be one to forget.